 - 1 ½ teaspoon cinammon

 - ½ teaspoon nutmeg

 - note: can substitute 2 ½ teaspoons pumpkin pie spice for above three items

 - ½ teaspoon salt

 - If you’re rolling out the pie crust dough, make high sides so it can hold more of the filling.
-Optional: weight the empty pie crust and bake it for 20 minutes at 325°F. This can help make sure the crust gets cooked.
+Optional: weight the empty pie crust and bake it for 10 minutes at 325°F. This can help make sure the crust gets cooked, and seems especially important for gluten free pie crusts.
 Pre-baked or not, have a pie crust in a pan before you go to the next step.

 - Preheat oven to 400°F.

 - In large bowl, beat all remaining ingredients together until smooth.